conzty01/RA_Scheduler/conflicts/README.md

 This method returns a standard return object whose status is one of the
 following:

- 1 : the save was successful
+ 1 : the save was successful <br />
--1 : the save was unsuccessful
+-1 : the save was unsuccessful <br />